nryan7118/DogGo/README.md

 The app has a list view of all pets, each item includes the dog's name, breed, and a photo.
 Clicking on a pet takes the user to a detail page with more information.

 Network Call
-The app uses URLSession to make network calls for fetching additional data (such as friend lists or other related information).

-Error handling is implemented to handle common network issues like no connectivity or server errors.
+The app uses URLSession to make network calls for fetching additional data.
+Specifically, the app integrates with the Dog CEO's Dog API to fetch a list of dog breeds.
+This external API provides breed data that is stored locally within the app, allowing users to select the breed of their dog from an up-to-date list.
+The network call also handles errors gracefully, such as no connectivity or server errors.

+API Integration:

+API Used: Dog CEO's Dog API (https://dog.ceo/dog-api/)
+Endpoint: /breeds/list/all
+Purpose: Fetch a list of dog breeds to be stored locally in the app, allowing users to select the correct breed for their dog.
+Error Handling: The app checks for network availability, handles server errors, and provides user feedback in case of failures.
 Local Data Storage
-The app utilizes SwiftData for the primary data storage and UserDefaults for certain user preferences.
+The app utilizes Core Data for the primary data storage and UserDefaults for certain user preferences.

 Error Handling and Empty States
 The app handles all errors gracefully, providing users with appropriate messages and steps to resolve issues.
 Empty states are clearly communicated with instructions on how to proceed.